 - The Multicultural Outreach Tour (MOTley Tour) is a literature-based, assembly-style performance geared for K-5th grades.
-This program reaches more than 7,500 elementary school students a year.
+This program reaches over 7500 elementary school students a year.

-- Western students, faculty and staff contribute more than 750,000 hours of community service a year, based on available data plus conservative estimates.
+- Western students, faculty and staff contribute over 750,000 hours of community service a year, based on available data plus conservative estimates.